Community investment

 Other initiatives

-The JTI global water, sanitation, and hygiene (WASH) initiative
+The JTI Global WASH (water, sanitation, and hygiene) initiative

-Read more about the JTI Global WASH initiative on JT International sustainability website.
+Read more about the JTI Global WASH initiative on the JT International website.

 Volunteering opportunities